spmakwana/Database-Management-System/04 DBMS in Detail.md

 ![Data_Abstraction_Level](images/Data_Abstraction_Level.png)

+> Levels of Data Abstraction (Hierarchy of Data Abstraction Levels)

 # Data Independence

 - Main purpose of Data Abstraction is to achieve data independence to save time and cost required when data is modified or altered.